 Over the last 12 months, Cazaly Resources's shares have ranged in value from as little as $0.038 up to $0.066.
 A popular way to gauge a stock's volatility is its "beta".

 Beta measures a share's volatility in relation to the market.
 The market (AU average) beta is 1, while Cazaly Resources's is 0.1504.
 This would suggest that Cazaly Resources's shares are less volatile than average (for this exchange).

 Cazaly Resources overview

 Cazaly Resources Limited operates as a diversified mineral exploration and resource development company in Australia.
 The company primarily explores for nickel, gold, copper, iron ore, and cobalt deposits.
-It holds interests in the Kaoko Kobalt, Kurabuka Creek, McKenzie Springs, Halls Creek Copper, and Hamersley Iron ore projects.
+It holds interests in the Kaoko Kobalt, Kurabuka Creek, McKenzie Springs, Halls Creek Copper, brown well, Panton, and Hamersley Iron ore projects.
 The company was incorporated in 2002 and is based in Perth, Australia.

 Frequently asked questions